Barkhausen-Institut/hermespy/docssource/installation.rst

 There are two supported ways to install HermesPy on your system.
-Users may either pull pre-built wheels from the official python package index `PyPi`_ or or clone the source code from the `GitHub`_ and build the package from scratch.
+Users may either pull pre-built wheels from the official python package index `PyPi`_ or or clone the source code from `GitHub`_ and build the package from scratch.

 Both methods will be described in the following sections.